Authentication & Authorization in a microservices architecture

 In a monolithic design, the application issues a JWT (session) token when the initial user authenticates.
 User roles and user information, such as name, email, and username, should be carried via JWT.
 The case JWT token will be used whenever a user wishes to execute any action to identify the user and determine whether or not the user has sufficient rights to accomplish that activity.

-Making the microservices accountable for managing authorisation might be a preferable option.
-The JWT should be sent to the microservice by the client with the request since it contains the roles that have been assigned to the user.
-The token has already been validated when the microservice receives the request since the auth service handles authentication.
 The microservice may now determine whether the user is authorised for the intended request using the roles that have been assigned to the user performing the request.
 By doing this, the application-specific implementation only has to be done once.
 This has the disadvantage of increasing authorization dispersion among several services.
-This is harder to handle when there are several positions that change often.
+This is harder to handle when there are several positions that often change for authorization in microservices.

 What problems do we face when performing Authentication and Authorization in Microservices?